- Reviewed: 19 January 2018, 15:00 NZDT

-There is some risk to your security in Zimbabwe due to underlying political tension and high levels of crime and we advise caution.View Larger Map Close/Open map
+Exercise increased caution in Zimbabwe due to underlying political tension and high levels of crime.View Larger Map Close/Open map

 Civil Unrest/Political Tension

 Civil unrest and political tension are common in Zimbabwe, and reports of politically-motivated intimidation and violence continue.
 Ongoing political tensions may result in demonstrations.
 New Zealanders should be vigilant, exercise caution and maintain a high level of personal security awareness in Zimbabwe.
 We advise monitoring local and international media to stay informed of developments, and consider your movements carefully as the security situation could deteriorate quickly.